scottheckel/PBSKidsPlayOn/README.md

 An Unofficial PBS Kids provider for PlayOn.
-It is currently in development, doesn't show all shows and the video resolution is bad.
+It is currently in development, doesn't show all shows and has other issues.
 Use at your own risk.
 This plugin is not affiliate with PBS Kids or PlayOn in any way.

 # Compiling Source
 - Load up the Solution file in Visual Studio.